SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Updated the discussion of function types to note that parentheses around the parameter types are required in the :ref:`Types_FunctionType` section.

               .. a191886 Merge branch '26143123_function_type_parens' into 'develop'

             * Updated functions to use argument labels on all parameters.

               ..
 TODO: something about this being the new default
               ..
 0333af2 Merge branch '25194509_function_labels' into 'develop'

+            * Updated examples and reference for ``inout`` to note that it appears on a parameter type.

+              .. ae995da Merge branch '24722135-inout-placement' into 'develop'

+            * Updated attribute arguments to use a colon in :doc:`../ReferenceManual/Attributes`.

+              ..
+4858c33 Merge branch '24892454-attribute-colons' into 'develop'

             * Removed ``let`` from the grammar for function declarations in the :ref:`Declarations_FunctionDeclaration` section.